pslucas0212/Part-4-Preparing-for-VMWare-Integration/README.md

 Subnet created.
 ```

 We can view the newly created subnet by clicking going to the left navigation bar and click Infrastructure -> Submnets.
+If you don't see the newly create subnet, it's probably because you have not chosen Operations Department for the organization and moline for the location.
+Check the top of the Satellite console.

 ![Infrastructure -> Subnets](/images/sat39.png)